 One night towards the end of my stay, my roommate and I were brainstorming about ways to give to others what we had received here.
-Mountainside isn’t just a rehabilitation center, it’s a place of acceptance and love.
+Mountainside isn’t just a rehabilitation center, but also a place of acceptance and love.
 They provided us with our own “tool bag” to tackle a life of sobriety.
-I wanted to share their message: that sobriety is a fun way of life.
+I wanted to share their message: sobriety is a fun way of life.
 That is how my new organization, Land Sober, first came into play.

 Land Sober is about being comfortable with our sobriety and showing people that in a world where alcohol is constantly promoted, we are not outcasts.
 That we can still have as much fun, if not more.
-That we can end the stigma and embrace this way of life.
+We can end the stigma and embrace this way of life.

-On June 4, 2020, I will have 6 months of sobriety.
+On June 4, 2020, I will celebrate 6 months of sobriety.
 It has not been without some struggle – going from the only way I ever knew how to live my life to fighting when cravings for a drink come along – but I will continue to fight for this sobriety.
 None of this would be possible without the entire Mountainside staff, my wife, and my amazing family for fully supporting my decision, and supporting me when I could not support myself.
-THANK YOU!
+Thank you all!